ahmadshuraih/LB-Tester/readme.md

 > - The path of testresults.json is: /testresults.json
 > - The path of teststimespentchart.png is: /teststimespentchart.png
+> - The path of testsramusagechart.png is: /testsramusagechart.png

 ## 6. Modules details